2 Legendz: Rick Ross & 2 Chainz Bring Out Essential Twerkers & A M-M-Masseuse During Shenanigan-Filled Verzuz Experience

 In a new twist, both veteran rappers premiered new music with 2 Chainz debuting “Money Maker” featuring Lil Wayne and Ross sharing his latest track “Pin Me to the Cross” on yet another unforgettable night in Verzuzville.

 Check out the official Verzuz: Rick Ross and 2 Chainz Cheat Sheet playlist on Apple Music here then head on over to the hilarious reactions on the flip.
+Who do YOU think won the battle last night?

 Comments